 The School is an equal opportunities employer and recognises the wealth of experience amongst its staff and encourages participation by them in making decisions likely to affect their interests.
 These take the form of regular staff meetings, Head of Department Meetings, Departmental Meetings, 1883 Meetings (a staff forum) or exceptional meetings as and when deemed necessary.
-Staff are briefed at the beginning of each term on building works which have been completed, the economic performance of the School and of any strategic decisions being considered.
+Staff are briefed at the beginning of each term on building works which have been completed and of strategic decisions being considered.